rclone/rclone/MANUAL.md

 If you are having problems with them (E.g., seeing a lot of throttling), you can get your own Client ID and Key by following the steps below:

-1. Open https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade, then click `New registration`.
+1. Open https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade and then click `New registration`.
 2. Enter a name for your app, choose account type `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`, select `Web` in `Redirect URI` Enter `http://localhost:53682/` and click Register.
 Copy and keep the `Application (client) ID` under the app name for later use.
 3. Under `manage` select `Certificates & secrets`, click `New client secret`.
 Copy and keep that secret for later use.
 4. Under `manage` select `API permissions`, click `Add a permission` and select `Microsoft Graph` then select `delegated permissions`.